speakworldlanguages/Report-issues-here/README.md

-## There is no code here
+## You can

-Go to [issues](https://github.com/speakworldlanguages/report-issues-about-the-app/issues) to post your report.
+go to [issues](https://github.com/speakworldlanguages/report-issues-about-the-app/issues) to post your report.